cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-2.rst

     bus_front.CommandTorques(front_state[0].cmd, front_state[1].cmd, front_state[2].cmd, 0 , C610Subbus::kIDZeroToThree);

 **DELIVERABLE: Submit a video like the leader/follower video where you move both arms manually, first moving the front, and then the back, to show bidirectionality**

-4. Congrats.
-Play with your robot!
-Make modifications!

 [TODO: gif]